Components - Skeleton

 <ApiTable />

-All generate schema files reside in the following directory.
+Generate schema assets reside in the documenation project, within the following directory.

 /src/content/schemas/{framework}/{component}.json